huangwei-pku/huangwei-pku.github.io/research.md

 **E-Commerce as a Driver of Gender Equity: Labor Supply and Household Outcomes in Rural China.** with Zengdong Cao and Hantao Wu.
 Revision Requested at ***Journal of Human Resources***.

-**Tourism Growth, Education Decline: Evidence from China's 5A Attraction Expansion.** with Zeyi He, Zhi-an Hu, Yankun Kang.
-Revision Requested at ***Journal of Urban Economics***.

 **Public Health, Human Capital, and Economic Growth: The Lasting Effects of Disease Control in China.** with Fan He, Yinghao Pan, Jiao Wang.
 Revision Requested at ***The Review of Economics and Statistics***.